S8A/s8a.github.io/_drafts/links-and-thoughts-003.md

 Regarding causality, the authors' position was that existing evidence already strongly pointed to a causal effect of IQ on GDP.
 Nonetheless, they contributed to the literature by applying Instrumental Variable (IV) estimation,[^fn-35] a conventional econometric technique, using average cranial capacity, ancestry-adjusted UV radiation, and 19th-century numeracy scores as instruments.
 As they expected, this instrumented national IQ significantly predicts economic growth, suggesting that there is a causal effect.

 I liked Francis's post because it's very straightforward, focused on the key takeaways and the techniques they used to get their results.
 Regarding the paper itself, if the authors were as rigorous as they claim, then their results are solid and impressive, though not too surprising.
 With this solid evidence that national IQ is overwhelmingly the best predictor for economic growth and that this relationship is most likely causal, we can predict that dysgenic trends that reduce the average IQ of a country will result in its stagnation and even degrowth in the long run.
-In fact, the authors included an estimate of the decline in genotypic intelligence and a Solow-style model of economic growth to crudely predict the effect of dysgenics on the economy; the article after the next one deals with that topic.
+In fact, the authors included an estimate of the decline in genotypic intelligence and a Solow-style model of economic growth to crudely predict the effect of dysgenics on the economy.

 ### _National intelligence really is the best predictor of economic growth_